Ivanovice na Hané: Transport

 The D1 motorway from Brno to Ostrava runs next the town.

+Ivanovice na Hané is located on the railway lines Brno–Šumperk and Vyškov–Uničov.

 Sights

-The landmark of the town is the Church of Saint Andrew.
+The main landmark of the town is the Church of Saint Andrew.
 The Renaissance-Baroque church from the 16th and 18th centuries was built on Gothic base.
 The bell tower with Baroque sculptures was added in 1759.

 The Ivanovice na Hané Castle was built in the Renaissance style in 1608–1611 by reconstruction of a water fortress from the 14th century.
 It has valuable arcade galleries.
 Nowadays the castle is privately owned and inaccessible.

 The Jewish presence is commemorated by the former synagogue and Jewish cemetery.
 The synagogue is one of the most valuable buildings in the town.
 Nowadays it is used by the Apostolic Church.
 The Jewish cemetery is located on the eastern outskirts of the town.
 The oldest preserved tombstones are from the early 17th century.